 Pomegranates should be placed in the sunniest, warmest part of the

 Preparing your lawn properly lawn care maintenance for the fall and winter months takes planing.
 Learn proper lawn care maintenance for the fall and winter months.
 This video shares landscaping tips that help you care for your lawn to ensure your lawn grass is prepared for the Fall and Winter.

 Transcript: Late summer now, and that is the last shortcut mowing I'm going to give to the lawn.
 We are going to start thinking in terms of the lawn going dormant, in terms of leaving the grass go a little bit longer than we have in the past.

 As far as lawn maintenance goes, we are going to start thinking about winter now.
 Over the next few months things are going to start cooling down.
 Leaves are going to begin to fall.
-And we want to make sure we are ready and prepared to go into the cold snowy months.
+And we want to make sure we are ready and

 Blueberry bushes are enjoying a little renaissance in home gardening.
 You can readily find them in garden centers and with so many varieties these days, the probability of finding one that grows in your climate is pretty good.
 They are easy to grow and are so delicious when they're fresh!

 Pruning blueberry bushes is necessary to maintain their health.
 However, you must be careful as pruning can directly effect the fruit production of your plant.
 Pruning is best done when the bush is dormant, either in the late fall or the early spring.
 Spring is often the preferred time because you will be able to see which (if any) branches were da